anasnofal/projects/technical_reflection.md

 #### **Future Improvements**

 1.  **Create a High-Fidelity "Smart Bin" Model:** Instead of the simple `BinSensorMockNode`, we would develop a proper URDF model for the smart bin.
 This model would include its own plugins to simulate sensor readings and behavior, making the virtual object a much more realistic mirror of a potential real-world counterpart.
-2.  **Establish Shared Environmental Awareness:** We would implement a system for true, synchronized interaction.
+2.  **Establish Shared Environmental Awareness:** We would implement a system for true synchronized interaction.
 This would involve creating a node that processes DT robot's sensor data (e.g., from `/scan`) to detect an obstacle and then dynamically adds that obstacle to the Nav2 costmap of the Real robot,by transforming the coordinates of the obstacles into the real robot's map frame, and publish them as a PointCloud2.
 The real robot's Nav2 costmap would be configured to use this point cloud as an additional obstacle source, causing the physical robot to plan paths around purely virtual objects.
 This would cause both robots to react to the same environmental feature, even if only one can directly perceive it.